IPL-ESTG-PA2233/IPL-ESTG-Powertrain-CM-via-Vibration-Analysis/README.md

 This github has the migrated IIM-42352 library, hence, it is now ESP32-compatible as well as the C++ code used in the project.

-The Python scripts are also available.
+The Python scripts are also available: file_parser.py is responsible of creating the files with the raw data and respective timestamps. data_process_and_display.py is responsible for processing the raw data and ploting it using FFT and Spectrograms.

 Documentation
 --------------